jackkoenig/How2Start_Chisel3/README.md

 ```
   val hoge = Vec(Size, Bool())
 ```
-And we want to to OR-reduction.
-There are twoways;
+And we want to do OR-reduction.
+There are two ways;
 1. Cast to a UInt and use orR;
 ```
   hoge.asUInt.orR